Why Saratoga

 | East Saratoga / near Campbell border | Campbell Union SD or Moreland SD | varies by parcel | Verify Saratoga HS vs Westmont (Campbell-Saratoga) vs Prospect |

 K-8 district fragments across 4 districts; the same street can have two different feeder schools.
 The 9-12 assignment is also parcel-dependent (Saratoga HS via LGSUHSD vs Lynbrook / Monta Vista via Fremont Union HSD).
-Lily verifies the exact K-8 district AND 9-12 assignment with the parcel-level registrars before any offer; this is the single most important pre-offer step for Saratoga family buyers.
+Lily verifies the exact K-8 district AND 9-12 assignment with the parcel-level registrars before any offer; this is the single most important pre-offer step for Saratoga buyers.

 Highlight schools